satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 Have you ever restarted an ominous *Typescript Server* in IntelliJ or VSCode from time to time while debugging typing or tsconfig issues with typescript?
 That server is based on `tsserver` and offers optimized code completion support based on some technique we want to use to solve our problem.

-`tsserver` is as the name says a server though and not suited to process single files.
+`tsserver` is as the name says a server though it is not suited to process single files.
 If you look careful through the  [typescript architecture overview](https://github.com/microsoft/TypeScript/wiki/Architectural-Overview) you will notice a `checker.ts` at the foundation of the diagram — the core of typescript.

 ![](images/typescript-architecture.png)